deserierose/happinessproject/README.md

 # Overview

-The disparity of happiness amongst countries has been well established by the World Happiness Report, founded in 2012.
-Their thorough investigation between confounding factors with happiness scores has provided valuable insight into economic and social trends around the world.
+The disparity in happiness among countries has been well established by the World Happiness Report, founded in 2012.
+Their thorough investigation of confounding factors related to happiness scores has provided valuable insights into economic and social trends around the world.

-However, the purpose of this analysis is to conduct a deeper investigation on additional indicators that may affect a country’s happiness and to provide a comprehensive view of the data from 2012 to 2022.
-This analysis provides an up to date summarization of happiness score trends and aims to provide targeted recommendations for policy makers, improving the quality of life within impoverished nations.
+However, the purpose of this analysis is to conduct a deeper investigation into additional indicators that may affect a country’s happiness and to provide a comprehensive view of the data from 2012 to 2022.
+This analysis offers an up-to-date summary of happiness score trends and aims to provide targeted recommendations for policymakers to improve the quality of life in impoverished nations.

 ## Project Objective

-* Identify key indicators that have the highest impact on a country's overall happiness
+* Identify key indicators that have the greatest impact on a country's overall happiness
 * Identify trends between indicators and happiness scores
-* Provide recommendations for policy makers to improve the overall happiness of a country
+* Provide recommendations for policymakers to improve a country's overall happiness

 #### Methodology

 * SQL - queries utilized to clean, organize and prepare data can be found here
 * Python - processes utilized to perform statistical analysis can be found here
-* Statistical Analysis - Further details on data analysis methodology and statistical analysis can be found [here](https://github.com/deserierose/happinessproject/blob/ad9c0e5c66ef2e80e9c5db63da80c52f4031bf32/project-happiness-methodology.ipynb)
+* Statistical Analysis - Further details on methodology and statistical analysis can be found [here](https://github.com/deserierose/happinessproject/blob/ad9c0e5c66ef2e80e9c5db63da80c52f4031bf32/project-happiness-methodology.ipynb)
 * Tableau - an interactive dashboard can be downloaded here

 # Data Structure

-The following databases were used to pull various indicator records from 2012 to 2022.
-Each indicator was grouped within one of five datasets (health, environment, economy, government and education).
+The following databases were used to extract various indicator records from 2012 to 2022.
+Each indicator was categorized within one of five datasets: health, environment, economy, government, and education.
 A country ID was assigned to each country name to connect datasets.
-Prior to analysis, data cleaning and manipulation was conducted.
-For methodoly and queries, see repository.
+Prior to analysis, data cleaning and manipulation were performed.
+For methodology and queries, please refer to the repository.

 * Happiness Report: 2,200 records (all countries from 2008-2022)
 * World Bank Open Data: World Development Indicators Database